tim-coleman/tim-coleman.github.io/index.md

 ## My Work
-I am currently a Postdoctoral Researcher at the University of Southern California, working under [Jacob Bien](http://faculty.marshall.usc.edu/Jacob-Bien/) on modelling populations of phytoplankton using cytograms, as part of the [CBIOMES](https://cbiomes.org/) project, part of the Simons Foundation.
+I am currently a Postdoctoral Researcher at the University of Southern California, working under [Jacob Bien](http://faculty.marshall.usc.edu/Jacob-Bien/) on modelling populations of phytopolankton in the ocean with an interest in the broader mission of the [CBIOMES](https://cbiomes.org/) project, part of the Simons Foundation.

 Before USC, I completed a PhD in Statistics at the University of Pittsburgh, where I work under [Lucas Mentch](http://lucasmentch.com/index.html).
 I primarily worked on developing inferential procedures for statistical learning techniques, and focused on applications of those methods to the environmental sciences.
 During my PhD studies, I was  lucky enough to work at the Air Force Research Lab, Lawrence Livermore National Lab, and most recently at Los Alamos National Lab.